Always with Us? What Jesus Really Said about the Poor

 Theoharis reinterprets “the poor you will always have with you” to show that it is actually one of the strongest biblical mandates to end poverty.
 She documents stories of poor people themselves organizing to improve their lot and illuminates the implications for the church.
 Poverty is not inevitable, Theoharis argues.
 It is a systemic sin, and all Christians have a responsibility to partner with the poor to end poverty once and for all.

-At the Kairos Center we understand this book to be a vital contribution to building a New Poor People’s Campaign, which we see as a critical step in the broader movement to end poverty.
+At the Kairos Center we understand this book to be a vital contribution to building the Poor People’s Campaign: A National Call for Moral Revival, which we see as a critical step in the broader movement to end poverty.

-With its publication we are seeing this year (2017) as an opportunity to advance the New Poor People’s Campaign by visiting many of the leaders and communities that inspired and helped to create the book for a series of discussions, sermons, collaborative study of the Bible, and support of local struggles.
+With its publication we are seeing this year (2017) as an opportunity to advance the Poor People’s Campaign: A National Call for Moral Revival by visiting many of the leaders and communities that inspired and helped to create the book for a series of discussions, sermons, collaborative study of the Bible, and support of local struggles.
 Keep up with this space to learn more.

 Read an excerpt from the book in The Christian Century here.